recyclejs/recycle/README.md

 ## Replacing Redux Connect
-If you are using Redux (and store object is defined in context), Recycle component can also be used as a container (an alternative to Redux `connect`) giving you full controll over component updates.
+If you are using Redux (and store object is defined in context), Recycle component can also be used as a container (an alternative to Redux `connect`).

+Advantage of this approach is full controll over component updates - components will not be forceUpdated when state is changed.
+Also, you can listen only a specific part of state and update only if it's changed.

 ```javascript
 export default recycle({